 This was the fifteenth day of the past nineteen to have measurable precipitation, and today's amounted to 1.97", making this the rainiest of them all.
 In total, 4.76" was reported (0.1" was snow).

-Today's high of 49° was the mildest reading this March - the only March with its mildest reading below 50° (it would happen a week later as well).
+Today's high of 49° was the mildest reading this March - the only March with its mildest reading below 50° (this reading would happen a week later as well).
 By comparison, January and February each had a reading in the low 60s.

 Although today's high was just 53°, it was the mildest temperature in March and would be the chilliest reading to be the warmest in March in the 20th century (a distinction that has continued in the 21st century).